Ivan8or/ServerlessDRM/README.md

 **Disclaimers**

-ServerlessDRM is a fantastic solution for any small to mid-range softwares, with a relatively small amount of active tokens However, due to its nature there are a few important considerations to make before deciding to use ServerlessDRM in your product.
+ServerlessDRM is a fantastic solution for any small to mid-range softwares, with a relatively small amount of active tokens.
+However, due to its nature there are a few important considerations to make before deciding to use ServerlessDRM in your product.

-1. ServerlessDRM will not let you track token usage.
+1. ServerlessDRM will not let you track token utilization.
 Because ServerlessDRM only verifies the authenticity of a token on the client side, and has no central server to report to, there is no way to track the frequency and amount of clients making use of any particular token.

-2. ServerlessDRM will scale relatively poorly with large sets of tokens. tbd
+2. ServerlessDRM will scale relatively poorly with large sets of tokens.
+ServerlessDRM operates in O(n) time, which means that if the number of tokens increases tenfold then so will the average time it takes to validate a token.
+Due to this, the delay to validate a token may rise to unnacceptable levels if the amount of active tokens passes a certain amount.
+The recommended upper limit for tokens is between 10k and 100k to maintain sub-100ms delays, depending on the expected client hardware.

+3. ServerlessDRM is not designed for extreme low-latency or large-scale products.
+ServerlessDRM was designed with affordability and low overhead in mind - not for maximum performance.
+While there is a serious effort made to produce satisfying performance, some products have demands that SDRM simply cannot meet.